 How much will I pay for rent?

 Rent is calculated according to Federal Regulations, limiting payment to 30% of adjusted household income.

 What if I am denied housing?

-You are able to refuse the first unit offered to you and remain at the top of the wait list until another unit becomes available.
-If you refuse a unit for a second time, you will be removed from the wait list.
+You may turn down the 1st unit offered to you and remain at the top of the list.
+If you turn down the 2nd unit offered to you, you will be removed from the wait list.
 Once removed, you would have to reapply and start again.

 What if a member of my household has a criminal history?

 The PHA conducts a 5 year look back at criminal convictions for all household members and they do not consider misdemeanors when making housing decisions.
 If you receive a written denial because of criminal history, you may request an informal conference within 14 days to discuss the denial and ask for reconsideration.

 What amenities does the PHA offer residents living in public housing?